untoldengine/UntoldEngine/docs/importingassetseditor.md

 **Steps to import an animation:**
 1. In the **Asset Browser**, click on **Animations**.
+2. Next, click on the "Import Asset" button.
-2. Navigate to your animation `.usdc` file.
+3. Navigate to your animation `.usdc` file.
-3. Select the file to import it.
+4. Select the file to import it.

 ---